 At the end of the summer season, we transport the horses to our full-section of land (640 acres) where they get their shoes taken off and roam free in the wide-open Alberta foothills.
 While they’re out here, they get care and attention under the watchful eyes of the lead backcountry wrangler who is in charge of the herd during the winter, and the horses know him well.

-They also know the sound of the tractor every day – with the sound of the tractor and Mitch riding behind the wheel.
+They also know the sound of the tractor every day – with the sound of the tractor and Matthias riding behind the wheel.
 That’s equal to the dinner bell ringing and all 300+ horses come charging towards the hay.
 Approximately 800 1,200 lbs hay bales per year, in case you were wondering.
-Mitch does more than just put dinner on the table for his animals – he is the guy that fixes the fence when a moose has taken it down, he’s the guy that comforts the horse and gets it the care it needs when it’s had an accident (think of it like kids on a playground – once and a while, someone gets hurt), and he’s the guy that makes sure the shelves are stocked with the supplies needed make this operation run.
+Matthias does more than just put dinner on the table for his animals – he’s the guy that fixes the fence when a moose has taken it down, he’s the guy that comforts the horse and gets it the care it needs when it’s had an accident (think of it like kids on a playground – once and a while, someone gets hurt), and he’s the guy that makes sure the shelves are stocked with the supplies needed make this operation run.

 Horses shedding is an exciting time for us cowboys and cowgirls – it’s a telltale sign that spring is on the way.
 In late February, the horses start to lose their winter coats as the days get longer and warmer and we start to prepare for the best time of year – the summer season and the move of horses to our stables in Banff National Park.